QuChunhe/study/Java.md

 ```

+* Lambda Epression
+* Target Typing
+* Functional Interface
+* Mathod Rference

 We’ll use lambda expressions to easily separate logic from functions, making them more extensible.

 Constructor Reference is used to refer to a constructor without instantiating the named class.

+A lambda expression is an unnamed block of code (or an unnamed function) with a list of formal parameters and a body.
+Sometimes a lambda expression is simply called a lambda.
+The body of a lambda expression can be a block statement or an expression.
+An arrow (->) is used to separate the list of parameters and the body.
+The term “lambda” has its origin in Lambda calculus that uses the Greek letter lambda (λ) to denote a function abstraction.

+Unlike a method, a lambda expression does
+not have the following four parts:
+* A lambda expression does not have a name.
+* A lambda expression does not have a return type.
+It is inferred by the compiler from the context of its use and from its body.
+* A lambda expression does not have a throws clause.
+It is inferred from the context of its use and its body.
+* A lambda expression cannot declare type parameters.
+That is, a lambda expression cannot be generic.

+The compiler infers the type of a lambda expression.
+The context in which a lambda expression is used expects a type, which is called the target type.
+The process of inferring the type of a lambda expression from the context is known as target typing.

+Changing the behavior of a method through its parameters is known as behavior parameterization.
+This is also known as passing code as data because you pass code (logic, functionality, or behavior) encapsulated in lambda expressions to methods as if it were data.

+The following types of methods in an interface do not count for defining a functional interface:
+* Default methods
+* static methods
+* Public methods inherited from the Object class

+Java 8 introduced a new type called an intersection type that is an intersection (or subtype) of multiple types.
+An intersection type may appear as the target type in a cast.
+An ampersand (&) is used between two types, such as (Type1 & Type2 & Type3), and it represents a new type that is an intersection of Type1, Type2, and Type3.

+* Function<T,R>: R apply(T t)
+* BiFunction<T,U,R>: R apply(T t, U u)
+* Predicate<T>: boolean test(T t)
+* BiPredicate<T,U>: boolean test(T t, U u)
+* Consumer<T> :void accept(T t)
+* BiConsumer<T,U>: void accept(T t, U u)
+* Supplier<T>: T get()
+* UnaryOperator<T>: T apply(T t)
+* BinaryOperator<T>: T apply(T t1, T t2)

+Six specializations of the Function<T,R> interface exist:
+* IntFunction<R>
+* LongFunction<R>
+* DoubleFunction<R>
+* ToIntFunction<T>
+* ToLongFunction<T>
+* ToDoubleFunction<T>

 Tell-Don't-Ask